Formal Hypothesis Tests for Additive Structure in Random Forests: Real data

-yielded a test statistic of 36.43, above the critical value of 21.03, so once again we reject the null hypothesis and conclude that an interaction exists between $sph$ and $(md,ad)$.
+Our test for partial additivity between $sph$ and the vector $(md,ad)$ yielded a test statistic of 36.43, above the critical value of 21.03, so once again we reject the null hypothesis and conclude that an interaction exists between $sph$ and $(md,ad)$.
 This result was again supported by the random projection test based on 1000 random projections to a dimension of $r=5$ using a $5 \times 5 \times 5$ test grid.
 We find a final averaged p-value of 0.225, which, though larger than in the previous tests, is still far below the critical value of 0.485.